go-go-golems/go-go-labs/cmd/apps/textractor/PLAN.md

 1. Document Submission:
    - Generate unique JobID
-   - Create job record in DynamoDB (status: SUBMITTED)
+   - Create job record in DynamoDB (status: UPLOADING)
    - Upload PDF to S3
-   - Send message to input SQS queue
+   - On successful upload, update status to SUBMITTED
+   - On upload failure, update status to ERROR with error message

 2. Processing:
    - Lambda receives message from input queue